Dobiasd/articles/from_oop_to_fp_-_inheritance_and_the_expression_problem.md

 ## Elm version

-If you are interested to use this in [Elm](http://elm-lang.org/learn/Syntax.elm), the translation looks as
+In case you are interested to use this in [Elm](http://elm-lang.org/learn/Syntax.elm), the translation looks as
 follows: